The continuum random tree is the scaling limit of unlabelled unrooted trees: Cycle pointing

 with $\ell(M)$ defined as follows: let $k$ denote the length of the cycle $\tau$ and $u$ its smallest atom.
 Let $0 \le \ell(M) \le k-1$ be the unique integer satisfying $v = \tau^{\ell(M)}.u$. \item Any unlabelled cycle-pointed $\cS$-object $m$ of size $n$ corresponds to precisely $n!$ rooted c-symmetries from $\RSym(\cS)[U]$ having the property that the isomorphism type of the underlying $\cS$-object equals $m$. \end{enumerate} \end{lemma} In particular, the pointed cycle index sum relates to the ordinary generating series by

-Moreover, if we draw an element from $\RSym(\cS)[n]$ uniformly at random, then the isomorphism class of the corresponding cycle pointed structure is uniformly distributed among all unlabelled $\cS$-objects of size $n$.
+Moreover, if we draw an element from $\RSym(\cS)[n]$ uniformly at random, then the isomorphism class of the corresponding cycle pointed structure is uniformly distributed among all unlabelled cycle-pointed $\cS$-objects of size $n$.
 The main point of the cycle-pointing construction is evident from the following fact. \begin{lemma}[{\cite[Thm.
-15]{MR2810913}}] Any unlabelled $\cG$-structure $m$ of size $n$ may be cycle-pointed in precisely $n$ ways, i.e. there exist precisely $n$ unlabelled $\cG^\circ$-structures with corresponding $\cG$-structure $m$. \end{lemma} Considered from a probabilistic viewpoint, this means that if we draw an unlabelled $\cG^\circ$-structure of size $n$ uniformly at random, then the underlying $\cG$-object is also uniformly distributed.
-And studying the random $\cG^\circ$-object might be easier due to the additional information given by the marked cycle.
-Moreover, Lemma~\ref{le:cyc} implies that
+15]{MR2810913}}] Any unlabelled $\cG$-structure $m$ of size $n$ may be cycle-pointed in precisely $n$ ways, that is, there exist precisely $n$ unlabelled $\cG^\circ$-structures with corresponding $\cG$-structure~$m$. \end{lemma} Considered from a probabilistic viewpoint, this means that if we draw an unlabelled $\cG^\circ$-structure of size $n$ uniformly at random, then the underlying $\cG$-object is also uniformly distributed.
+Moreover, Lemma~\ref{le:oneton2} tells us that in order to sample the $\cG^\circ$-object we may sample a rooted symmetry of this size uniformly at random.